akshatha-mydataprojects/travel-data-pipeline/README.md

-#  Cloud Travel Data ETL Pipeline (Python + PostgreSQL)
+#  End-to-End ETL Pipeline for Travel Booking Data (Python + PostgreSQL)

 ##  Professional Context

 This project was built as part of my transition back into Data Engineering, leveraging my prior experience in SQL database administration and Azure SQL cloud support.

-It demonstrates production-style ETL design principles using Python and a cloud-hosted PostgreSQL data warehouse (Neon).
+It simulates a real-world use case for a global online travel booking company and demonstrates production-style ETL design using Python and a cloud-hosted PostgreSQL data warehouse (Neon).
+---

+##  Business Scenario

+A company receives daily booking data extracts from multiple regional systems in CSV format.
+These datasets contain bookings in different currencies (USD, EUR, GBP) and lack centralized reporting.

+###  Business Challenges

+- Booking data arrives as raw CSV files from multiple sources
+- Prices are stored in different currencies
+- No centralized warehouse for analytics
+- Finance team struggles with accurate USD revenue reporting
+- Leadership lacks visibility into destination performance

+###  Objective

+The objective is to:

+- Centralize raw booking data into a cloud data warehouse
+- Standardize all prices into USD
+- Validate and clean incoming datasets
+- Enable automated analytical reporting
+- Provide business-ready insights such as revenue by destination and monthly booking trends

 ---
 ##  Project Overview

 This project implements an end-to-end ETL (Extract, Transform, Load) pipeline that: